 - Notify the utility immediately of the downed line or exposed cable location.

-- Assume lines are energized – stay away!
+- Assume lines are energized – move and stay a safe distance away!

 - Never drive over downed power lines.